Do I need construction experience to volunteer on a Habitat build?

 What should I wear to work?

 As previously mentioned, please dress for the weather conditions.
 Habitat recommends to wear clothing that you don't mind getting dirty or paint-splattered.
 It is a requirement to wear fully enclosed shoes or work boots when volunteering.
-No sandals, opened toed, or opened heeled shoes are permitted on the construction site.
+Flip flops and open toed shoes are strictly prohibited on the construction site.

 For more information regarding what to wear, you may use the following resource: